I'm an Aesthetician—These Are the Best Skincare Ingredients of All Time

 11. Squalane

-One of the best ingredients for dry skin, squalane is an oil-like substance which is suitable for all skin types, even oily and breakout-prone skin.
+One of the best ingredients for dry skin, squalane is an oil-like substance that is suitable for all skin types, even oily and breakout-prone skin.
 "This is because it’s an organic compound with similar properties to the skin’s natural oil,” explains Laftah.
-Basically, if you avoid using oils because you’re concerned about their pore-clogging properties, squalane is an ideal non-pore clogging alternative.
-It’s still a powerful moisturiser however, and acts as an occlusive, which means it seals moisture into the skin and prevents it from escaping.
+Basically, if you avoid using oils because you’re concerned about their pore-clogging properties, squalane is an ideal non-pore-clogging alternative.
+It’s still a powerful moisturiser, however, and acts as an occlusive, which means it seals moisture into the skin and prevents it from escaping.
 The result?
-Improved moisture levels, and softer, more nourished skin.
+Improved moisture levels and softer, more nourished skin.